lugensa/gocept.jslint/README.txt

 gocept.jslint uses `node.js`_ to run jslint (powered by the `jslint-reporter`_ wrapper for the original JSLint script), so you need to have node.js (version 0.3 or later) installed and the ``node`` binary available on your ``$PATH``.

+You can customize the name of the node.js binary by setting ``node_js_command`` on the TestCase.

+gocept.jslint also provides a command-line script to run jslint, for convenience.
+There you can customize the name of the node binary by setting the environment variable ``NODE_JS_COMMAND``.

 .. _node.js: http://nodejs.org/